thirdweb-dev/typescript-sdk/etc/sdk.api.md

     // (undocumented)
     getAppModule(address: string): AppModule;
     getApps(): Promise<IAppModule[]>;
+    // Warning: (ae-incompatible-release-tags) The symbol "getCollectionModule" is marked as @public, but its signature references "CollectionModule" which is marked as @beta
+    //
     // (undocumented)
     getCollectionModule(address: string): CollectionModule;
     // (undocumented)
     getContractMetadata(address: string): Promise<ModuleMetadataNoType>;
     // (undocumented)
     getCurrencyModule(address: string): CurrencyModule;
-    // Warning: (ae-incompatible-release-tags) The symbol "getDatastoreModule" is marked as @public, but its signature references "DatastoreModule" which is marked as @beta
+    // Warning: (ae-incompatible-release-tags) The symbol "getDatastoreModule" is marked as @public, but its signature references "DatastoreModule" which is marked as @alpha
     //
     // (undocumented)
     getDatastoreModule(address: string): DatastoreModule;